 A few hints to make the job easy and to prevent bearing damage on older motors that don’t have the externally replaceable brushes offered since 2002

 Where to lubricate your machine and what to use.
-Also included is where NOT to lubricate on your 2000 mill.
+Also included is where NOT to lubricate on your 2000 and 5800 mill.

 - Adding a Reversing Switch to the Speed Control